New research finds Fair Trade movement is a distraction, not a solution

 - Fair Trade’s requirements and the administrative burdens it imposes on poor producers often better reflect the prejudices of western consumers than the real needs of poor producers.

 Philip Booth, Editorial and Programme Director at the IEA said:

 “Proponents of Fair Trade are guilty of overstating the impact of their movement.
 Fair Trade products can squeeze out from the market other socially labelled products and place heavy burdens on companies when it comes to certification.
 In the long term helping those struggling in the poorest countries requires much more radical reform from within.
 Fair Trade is a niche part of the trade system and it should not be the focus of so much attention.
 Lifting communities out of poverty means allowing free trade to drive development and growth.”

-The full report Fair Trade without the Froth: A Dispassionate Economic Analysis of “Fair Trade” by Sushil Mohan can be downloaded using the links above.
+The full report Fair Trade without the Froth: A Dispassionate Economic Analysis of “Fair Trade” by Sushil Mohan can be downloaded here.